The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 1. What Is Group Health Insurance?

 Nearly 58% of non-elderly Americans get their health insurance through their employer, according to the KFF.
-Most large and midsize companies offer group health insurance to their employees, as do many smaller businesses.
-According to a 2024 report by the United States Census Bureau, around 86% of U.S. private-sector employees work for employers that offer group health insurance
+Most large and midsize companies offer group health insurance to their employees, as do many smaller businesses that are looking to attract and retain top talent.

 One of the most significant differences between the two types of health insurance is how the insurance company calculates risk.